farlee2121/BlockScheduler/docs/Event-basedModel.md

 - It doesn't feel like there is good model reuse between reads and transforms...
 And that may be the right call

+It seems like really following the event, transform, and state decomposition pretty much just turns my managers into state machines, which is great.
+- there can still be flow (like validating first), but it pushes a lot of conditional action out into the adapter.
+- state machines are a more direct translation from the domain
+- it also simplifies the simplest storage case.
+Since the cases of the entity are all under one type, we can just serialize the whole type and not worry different actions on the storage

+I also got really tripped up on where to handle persistance.
+My past experience really wants to inject storage actions into the workflow

 ## Key takeaways
 - need to think more on where capabilities like, in or out of domain
 - this model enables great incremental development